 She studied Iyengar yoga from 1997 to 1998 at Piedmont Yoga's teacher-training program.
 In 2000 she studied tantra yoga in Rishikesh, India, along with Kalarippayattu (Indian martial arts), in Kerala, India.

-As a young child Sharanjit also studied Bharatnatyam Indian classical dance and in 2000 began studies in Odissi (another style of Indian classical dance), which are considered yogic art forms along with the Kalarippayattu. she received her B.A. degree in Exercise Science with a minor in Art History from UC Davis in '92.
+As a young child, Sandhu also studied Bharatnatyam Indian classical dance and in 2000 she began studies in Odissi (another style of Indian classical dance), which are considered yogic art forms, along with the Kalarippayattu.

 Additional Workshops at CCA